couple having a conversation at a table

 • What approach you're taking to pay off your debts.
 For example, are you following your own plan or using a debt solution?

 • What help you have, if any.
-If you've spoken to a debt adviser, then telling your partner this can help them see that you're tackling this in a considered way with help from a professional.
+If you've spoken to a debt adviser, then telling your partner this can help them see that you're tackling it in a considered way with help from a professional.

 • How much you've paid off, and how much is left.
 Sharing your progress can inject some much-needed positivity into the conversation.
 Even if you still have a long way to go before you're debt-free, it's good to show what you've achieved so far!